Ryan-Spooner/OG-Assistant/README.md

 ### Why OGA
 I attend a lot of meetings.
 My coworkers attend a lot of meetings.
 The need for a full-featured AI assistant to lessen the cognitive strain is almost painful.
 While a host of solutions exist, they are expensive.
 The ***free*** services hide their best tools in a premium-tier sub.

-I want a cheap and performant assistant to share with others at zero cost.
+I want a cheap and performant assistant to share with others at zero cost to them.
 I want it to seamlessly integrate with my workflow.
 To get what you want, its best to do it yourself.
-So, this project is a labor of love and pragmatism: Squash the noise and boost the signal.
+This project is a labor of love and pragmatism, to squash the noise and boost the signal.

 ## Installation